Launch the command line Linux on iOS

-Did you know that you can run a Linux command line on an iOS device?
-You might be asking, “Why should I use text apps on iPhone?”
-Fair question.
-But if you're reading Opensource.com, you probably know the answer: Linux users want to be able to use it on any device and want to use their own settings.
+Did you know that you can run the command line?
+Linux on an iOS device?
+You might be asking, “Why should I use texting apps on iPhone"That's a fair question.
+But if you read Opensource.com, you probably know the answer: users Linux want to be able to work with it on any device and want to use their own settings.

 But most of all they crave solving complex problems.